stephanzlatarev/norman/notes.md

 ============= MILESTONE 1 - Upgrade skills to work with memory

-- skill "build a pylon" to be able to build a next pylons

 - add skill to expand base

 - add skill to build gateway